 Her first book, LADIES: A Conjecture of Personalities was published in 2003, followed by Garfield’s Train, A Novel.
 Her next book “The First Ladies: From Martha Washington to Mamie Eisenhower, An Intimate Portrait of the Women Who Shaped America” was published in 2011.
 She has also contributed articles on presidential and first-lady history to various online magazines.

-She has recently published “Mary Lincoln’s Flannel Pajamas and other Stories from the First Ladies’ Closet”, an lively assortment of real stories about the “old” First Ladies, via an article of their clothing – a gown or hat, a piece of jewelry or shoes, etc. A delicious read – about real stuff!
+She has recently published “Mary Lincoln’s Flannel Pajamas and other Stories from the First Ladies’ Closet”, an lively assortment of real stories about the “old” First Ladies, via an article of their clothing – a gown or hat, a piece of jewelry or shoes, etc. Featured at the 2017 Virginia Festival of the Book in Charlottesville, VA, it is a delicious read – about real stuff!

 She has made more than 300 personal appearances, including dozens of radio and television interviews.
 This includes lectures at the New Jersey State Historical Society, various city and state historical organizations in both NJ and Virginia, several Daughters of the American Revolution chapters, library organizations and private groups.
 She has been interviewed on several nationwide NPR stations, and dozens of online sites, as well as repeated interviews on Virginia Currents (PBS).
 She has recently been featured on C-SPAN’s new First Ladies Series, and is included in C-SPAN ‘s summary book on the subject, “FIRST LADIES: Presidential Historians on the Lives of 45 Iconic American Women.”
 She has also been invited to participate at the 19th National War of 1812 Symposium to be held at the University of Baltimore, in October, 2015.